severalnines/docs/user-guide/mysql/manage.rst

 * RW - Implements a read-write split access.
 * RR - Implements round-robin access.

 To remove MaxScale, go to *ClusterControl > Nodes > MaxScale node* and click on the '-' icon next to it.
-We have published a blog post with deployment example in `this blog post <http://severalnines.com/blog/how-deploy-and-manage-maxscale-using-clustercontrol>`_.
+We have published a blog post with deployment example in this blog post, `How to Deploy and Manage MaxScale using ClusterControl <http://severalnines.com/blog/how-deploy-and-manage-maxscale-using-clustercontrol>`_.

 Deploy MaxScale
 ''''''''''''''''